10 things to do in Calgary this Summer

 Date Posted: Tuesday, July 5, 2016

-Summer has arrived in Calgary.
-Check out why summer is becoming one of our favorite seasons.
+Summer is one of our favourite seasons in Calgary!
 Here, in no particular order, are the top 10 reasons why we believe you can’t beat summers in Calgary.

 When the first hint of warm weather falls upon us, it’s time to bust out the summer gear and take to the streets at one of Calgary’s street festivals.
-In early May, the Lilac Festival offers a lovely introduction to summer.
+In early June, the Lilac Festival offers a lovely introduction to summer.
 Vendors and performers from around the city gather on bustling 4th Street S.W. to celebrate and ply their wares.
-Many communities have similar festivals throughout the summer — Inglewood celebrates Sunfest in June, Kensington heats up with the Sun and Salsa Festival in July, Marda Gras takes place in Marda Loop in mid-August and the Chinatown Street Festival caps off Hong Kong Week and GlobalFest in late August.
+Many communities have similar festivals throughout the summer — Inglewood celebrates Sunfest in August, Marda Gras takes place in Marda Loop in mid-August, and the Chinatown Street Festival caps off Hong Kong Week and GlobalFest in late August.
 But street festivals celebrate more than our neighbourhoods.
-Late May sees the Olympic Plaza and Epcor Centre spring to life with the performers of the Calgary International Children’s Festival.
-The Calgary Greek Festival says “opa!” in late June.
-Carifest, held in mid-July, presents Calgarians with a taste of the Caribbean.
-In Mid-August, the celebration of food and culture of Africa spills out of Prince’s Island Park and through the downtown core for the week of Afrikadey, while ReggaeFest lasts almost a full week in August.
-Expo Latino says “hola” in late August, and the cooking is slow, smoky and Southern-style on the Labour Day weekend with a 20-year Calgary tradition, Barbecue on the Bow.
+Carifest, held in mid-August, presents Calgarians with a taste of the Caribbean.
+The celebration of food and culture of Africa spills out of Prince’s Island Park and through the downtown core for the week of Afrikadey, also in mid-August, while ReggaeFest is celebrated in June.
+Expo Latino says “hola” in August, and the cooking is slow, smoky and Southern-style on the Labour Day weekend with a 20-year Calgary tradition, Barbecue on the Bow.

 The Greatest Outdoor Show on Earth, the Calgary Stampede draws in about 1.2 million visitors each year over 10 days in July — and the spirit it has produced throughout the city since it began in 1912 is almost annoyingly infectious.
 And why not?
 The rides and prizes found on the midway are a carny lover’s delight.
 Some of the world’s top pop and country musical acts can be seen playing on the grounds.
 Stampede cuisine is an event in itself as free pancake breakfasts happen all over the.
 The Stampede itself provides foods synonymous with the annual event —mini doughnuts, corn dogs and everything delicious and deep-fried.
 At the core of the Stampede, though, are the rodeo and the chuck wagon races, where cowboys and cowgirls compete for major prizes and prestige.